nicolasvergoz/Promotable-iOS-SDK/Specs.md

 - Images come from remote URLs
 - Almost everything is optional, so can be ignored in the layout if nil or empty.
 What is mandatory are, the action button and close button.
 - Only the close button or action button can dismiss the presented view
+- The layout should be as simple as possible

+## Dominant color top
+- When the cover image is available, take the top 10% of the image and extract the dominant color
+- Use this color as the top border color in the ignored safe area
+- Blend the image and the top border color with blur
+- Use the dominant color as action color background, and figure out the text color based on the dominant color

 ## Presenter
 - ViewModifier that can be put on views to present a promotion